willocho/developer-notes/node.md

 `perf record -e cycles:u -g -- npm run start`

-Until the fix for [this issue](https://lore.kernel.org/lkml/20230427012841.231729-1-yangjihong1@huawei.com/T/#u) is in upstream (which may be a while), you'll need to manually install perf, otherwise you'll get a buffer overflow anytime the pylon library is loaded.
+Until the fix for [this issue](https://lore.kernel.org/lkml/20230427012841.231729-1-yangjihong1@huawei.com/T/#u) is in upstream (which may be a while), you'll need to manually clone the Linux kernel and build perf with the patch mentioned in the linked chain, otherwise you'll get a buffer overflow anytime the pylon library is loaded.

 ### Visualizing